cesar-douady/open-lmake/doc/src/backends.md

 Each backend is autonomous in its decisions and has its own algorithm to take them.
 However, generally speaking, they more or less work by following the following principles:

-- For the first question, the backend maintain a pool of available resources and a job is eligible if its required resources can fit in the pool.
+- For the first question, the backend maintains a pool of available resources and a job is eligible if its required resources can fit in the pool.
 When launched, the required resources are subtracted from the pool and when terminated, they are returned to it.
 - For the second question, each job has an associated pressure provided by the open-lmake engine and the backend actually launches the eligible job with the highest pressure.